-National Priority Areas: There are six National Priority Areas (NPAs) for FY 2022 compared to five in FY2021: one NPA was removed and two were added.
+National Priority Areas: There are six National Priority Areas (NPAs) for FY 2023.
 SHSP and UASI applicants must include one Investment Justification (IJ) for each NPA that has a minimum spend requirement, where applicable.
 For the NPAs with no minimum spend requirement, the Department of Homeland Security strongly encourages recipients to make investments in those areas as they are of critical national concern.
 For those NPAs that have an associated minimum spend, all projects related to meeting the minimum spend for those NPAs must be included in the same IJ.